allanverasce/pangenewhale/README.md

 <img src="screenshots/runProject.png" alt="runTool" width="800" height="600" />

 # Usage scenario.
-Running your project:
+How to run your project?
 After creating your project on the home screen, the user will be directed to this window.
 Below, we will describe a usage scenario using the Panaroo tool with the input file in the .gff standard.

 <img src="screenshots/cenario1.png" alt="Cenario1" width="800" height="600" />